expo/sortexp/README.md

 - The list view uses Redux to share state across the list and its rows, so the rows can update if they are hovered over, without going through setState on the ListView.

+## Constraints

+- Row data must be side loaded or you can't update it (as mentioned above, rowDidUpdate always returns false).